trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tom-Bachmann:-Definite-Integration.md

 I have been investigating two bugs, issues [[1321|http://code.google.com/p/sympy/issues/detail?id=1321]], [[341|http://code.google.com/p/sympy/issues/detail?id=341&q=label%3AEasyToFix&colspec=ID%20Type%20Status%20Priority%20Milestone%20Owner%20Summary%20Stars]] and [[905|http://code.google.com/p/sympy/issues/detail?id=905]].
 No code committed, yet.

 ## Project
 I would like to work on improving the definite integration capabilities.
 In particular I would like to implement (a version of) the Meijer G transform algorithm [1], as suggested by Aaron Meurer.
 I study mathematics at an (advanced, I'd like to think :) ) undergraduate level, and I believe I understand the required mathematical background.
+I have taken courses on analysis (several), complex analysis, rings and modules, mathematical methods, (etc.) that will be helpful in carrying out this project.

 ## Deliverables